strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

   }
 ```

-This method checks if the 'loadChildren' property or the 'import' declaration is linked to one of our own libs.
+This method checks if the `loadChildren` property or the import declaration is linked to one of our own libs.
 In that case, we add the dependency to the list of dependencies per project using the 'projectName' identifier.

 ### Putting the pieces together